kohjx/ctf101-web/lessonplan.md

 ===============

-Some CTF may involve simple web challenges that involve the html source code and playing with them and we want to you know how.
+Some CTF may involve simple web challenges that involve the html source code and playing with them and we want you to know how.

 Teaser Challenges
 -----------------

-#### Practical 1: Hidden
+### Practical 1: Hidden

 Can you see the hidden flag at once?
 If you have try highlighting the page, you should see a "Click me to get flag!" link.